-Withdrawal from College.
-A student who officially withdraws from the College will be notified at the time of withdrawal as to whether further payments are due the College or whether a refund is due the student.
+Withdrawal from the University.
+A student who officially withdraws from the University will be notified at the time of withdrawal as to whether further payments are due the University or whether a refund is due the student.
 The official withdrawal procedure begins in the Registrar's office.
 The rate of refund will be as follows:

 WITHDRAWAL DURING: PAYMENT DUE REFUND DUE

 First Week 20% 80%

 Second Week 30% 70%

 Third Week 40% 60%

 Fourth Week 60% 40%

 Fifth Week 80% 20%

-Fifth Week After Fifth Week 80% 20% Pro rata refund of unused cafeteria services only.
+After Fifth Week Pro rata refund of unused l cafeteria services only.

 Should the student fail to officially withdraw, all semester charges will become immediately due and payable.
+Under no circumstance will a transcript be issued without full payment of any and all account balances.

-Institutional Scholarship Assistance Policy Relating to Withdrawal from College.
-If a student withdraws from the College, regardless of the reason, then the student's institutional assistance will be prorated according to the same schedule used to refund tuition.
+Institutional Scholarship Assistance Policy Relating to Withdrawal from the University.
+If a student withdraws from the University, regardless of the reason, then the student's institutional assistance will be prorated according to the same schedule used to refund tuition.

-Federal Financial Assistance Policy Relating to Withdrawal from College.
+Federal Financial Assistance Policy Relating to Withdrawal from University.
 The following procedure will be used to determine the percentage of federal financial aid, which may be applied to the student's account, and the percentage which must be returned to the Federal Financial Aid (Title IV) Programs.
 The percentage of the Federal Financial Aid Package which may be applied to the student's account is as follows: